An American Robin foraging for ants.

 Common Raven

-Common ravens are intelligent birds that live in many parts of the world.
+Common Ravens are intelligent birds that live in many parts of the world.
 The diet of these birds includes various insects, including ants such as the leaf cutter and the fire ant.
 They consume ant larvae and pupae when they are still alive, but also eat dead ants after their soft tissues have decomposed.
 Ants provide a high-energy meal for ravens because they can be found in abundance in most environments with plants or trees where the Common Raven lives.

 Song Sparrow